walele993/grumpy_weather/README.md

 The Grumpy Weather Application is a simple yet functional web tool that combines weather information with a touch of humor.
 It demonstrates the use of modern web technologies and APIs to create an interactive and engaging user experience.
 This project highlights skills in front-end development, including HTML, CSS, and JavaScript, as well as working with third-party APIs.
 Feel free to explore and modify the code to fit your needs or to add additional features.
 Happy coding!

+## Credits

+This project was created by Gabriele Meucci.